dennisklad/MMM-EyeCandy/README.md

 ## Remember!

-* You can always use local files that you have or url's to internet photos
+* You can always add more url's to internet photos in the list!